NithanNguyen/eldercare-robot-slam-nav/README.md

 |---|---|---|---|---|
 | `async_slam_toolbox_node` | ≈4–5 % | ≈5–9 % | ≈18.7 % @ 193 s | 61.3 → 66.0 MB |
 | `robot_state_publisher` | ≈1 % | ≈1–2 % | ≈2 % | 24.7 MB (flat) |

-Memory grows monotonically by ≈5 MB over 220 s of continuous mapping, consistent with pose-graph accumulation rather than a leak.
-The single ≈18.7 % CPU spike immediately precedes the loop-closure marker, which is the expected signature of a graph-wide optimisation pass.

 ### Navigation run — 209 s, 9 processes monitored